joliss/broccoli-uglify-js/README.md

 * `output` (passed through to UglifyJS): pass an object to specify additional [output options](http://lisperator.net/uglifyjs/codegen)

-* `sourceMap`: boolean value (default to `false`) to produce the source map.
-If an existing map file (e.g.: `<filename>.js.map`) is detected for the file to uglify, it will be carry on, and the new version of the map will be produced.

 ## To Do

 * Enable `ascii_only` by default

+## Source Maps

+The `.min.js.map` file will be generated per `.js` in the input tree.
+If an existing map file (e.g.: `.js.map`) is detected for the file to uglify, the plugin will generate a composed source map to preserve previous transformations.